 Some of our product candidates are, to our knowledge, new chemical entities, and unexpected problems related to new technologies may arise that can cause us to delay, suspend, or terminate our development efforts.
 As a result, short and long-term safety, as well as prospects for efficacy, are not fully understood and are difficult to predict.
-Regulatory approvals of new product candidates can be more expensive and take longer than approvals for wellcharacterized or more extensively studied pharmaceutical product candidates.
-Following discussions with the FDA and experts in the field, we may determine that it is not cost effective for us to develop one or more of our product in certain indications and we may decide to cease development in that area or seek a strategic partner.
+Regulatory approvals of new product candidates can be more expensive and take longer than approvals for well-characterized or more extensively studied pharmaceutical product candidates.
+Following discussions with the FDA and experts in the field, we may determine that it is not cost effective for us to develop one or more of our products in certain indications or we may decide to cease development in that area or seek a strategic partner.

-Because RASP is a new objective sign for the treatment of dry eye disease, there is no precedent in measuring and validating the results of studies of RASP in tears, which could impact the timing and cost of development of our trials and delay or prevent the filing of an NDA in dry eye disease.
+Because RASP is a new objective sign for the treatment of dry eye disease, there is no precedent in measuring and validating the results of studies of RASP in tears, which could impact the timing, cost of development, or interpretation of our trials.

 Written meeting minutes with the FDA confirmed the use of RASP as an objective sign for the treatment of dry eye disease.
 However, to our knowledge, a validated assay to measure RASP in tears has not been developed and the FDA has not established guidelines for the design of trials in which RASP is measured.
 There is risk that the RASP assays we have developed will not accurately measure RASP or be accepted by the FDA or other regulatory bodies as validated assays.
-In addition, The FDA could change its view on clinical trial design and the method for assaying RASP and require a change in clinical trial design, additional data or even further clinical trials before granting approval of our product candidates.
-As a result, further development of reproxalap in dry eye disease may be negatively impacted or delayed, which would have an adverse impact on our business, prospects, financial condition, and results of operations.

-Any termination or suspension of, or delays in the commencement or completion of, our clinical trials could result in increased costs to us, delay or limit our ability to generate revenue and adversely affect our commercial prospects.
+Any termination or suspension of, or delays in the commencement or completion of, our clinical trials could result in increased costs to us, delay or limit our ability to generate revenue, and adversely affect our commercial prospects.